Juniperus virginiana: Ecology

 Eastern juniper benefits from increased CO2 levels, unlike the grasses with which it competes.
 Many grasses are C4 plants that concentrate CO2 levels in their bundle sheaths to increase the efficiency of RuBisCO, the enzyme responsible for photosynthesis, while junipers are C3 plants that rely on (and may benefit from) the natural CO2 concentrations of the environment, although they are less efficient at fixing CO2 in general.

-Damage done by J. virginiana includes outcompeting forage species in pastureland.
+Alterations of prairie ecosystems by J. virginiana include outcompeting forage species in pastureland.
 The low branches and wide base occupy a significant portion of land area.
 The thick foliage blocks out most light, so few plants can live under the canopy.
 The needles that fall raise the pH of the soil, making it alkaline, which holds nutrients such as phosphorus, making it harder for plants to absorb them.
 However, studies have found that Juniperus virginiana forests that replace grasslands have a statistically insignificant decrease to a significant increase in levels of soil nitrogen.
 J. virginiana forests have higher overall nitrogen use efficiency (NUE), despite the common grassland species Andropogon gerardi having a far higher NUE during photosynthesis (PNUE).
 The forests store much greater amounts of carbon in both biomass and soil, with most of the additional carbon stored aboveground.
 There is no significant difference in soil microbial activity.

-Cedar waxwings are fond of the "berries" of these junipers.
+Cedar waxwings are fond of juniper berries.
 It takes about 12 minutes for their seeds to pass through the birds' guts, and seeds that have been consumed by this bird have levels of germination roughly three times higher than those of seeds the birds did not eat.
-Many other birds (from bluebirds to turkeys) and many mammals also consume them.
+Many other birds such as turkeys and bluebirds, along with many mammals such as rabbits, foxes, raccoons, and coyotes also consume them.

+Virginia juniper's compact, evergreen foliage makes it favorable for bird nests and as a winter shelter location for birds and mammals.

 Pollen

-The pollen of Eastern Red Cedar (Juniperus virginiana) is a known allergen.
-This variety is native to Eastern North America, north of Mexico, with the pollen releasing at various points in the Spring, variable by latitude and elevation.
+The pollen of Juniperus virginiana var. virginiana is a known allergen.
+The nominate variety is native to Eastern North America, north of Mexico, with the pollen releasing at various points in the spring, variable by latitude and elevation.